 Santa Monica Bay 1976

 After graduating with a B.A. degree, Ray joined the Peace Corps only to find a misfit application of his personality and education.
 Exiting the Peace Corps he then quickly enlisted in the Naval Air Reserves to fulfill his military obligation.
-In 1966, after finishing six months active duty training, Ray drove out to Southern California to apply his visionary design education.
-His broad based education, that ranged from graphic design to site planning and urban design, enabled him to secure a position as a city planner, first with the City of San Diego and later with the Los Angeles Planning Department, Advanced Planning Division.
+In 1966, after finishing his active duty training, Ray drove out to Southern California to apply his visionary design education.
+His broad based education, that ranged from graphic design to site planning and urban design, enabled him to secure a position as a urban planner, first with the City of San Diego and later with the Los Angeles Planning Department, Advanced Planning Division.